hdphilip/OP_25_Oled_Display/README.md

 **Delete the icemeta.pyc file, a new one will be created next run time.**

+If you get a error, i just rebooted.

-If a new .pyc file was not created look at the error output file to see what went wrong, this will hel you troubleshoot.
+If a new .pyc file was not created look at the error output file to see what went wrong, this will help you troubleshoot.

-NOTES:
-the display drivers were a real pain at first..
+The display drivers were a real pain at first..

-Todo list:
-import more information, i'd like to show Frequency error.

 hopefully i didn"t forget anything...lol
 Good Luck